-Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action resulting in minor to moderate adverse impacts to skiff milkvetch, Gunnison milkvetch, Black Canyon gilia, Colorado desert parsley, Rocky Mountain thistle, or hanging garden Sullivantia.
+Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action those to prairie dogs would be minor to moderate.
+Sensitive plant individuals or populations may be affected and could be lost due to activities outside the NRA, potentially resulting in minor to moderate adverse impacts to skiff milkvetch, Gunnison milkvetch, Black Canyon gilia, Colorado desert parsley, Rocky Mountain thistle, or hanging garden Sullivantia. plans for developments or new recreational facilities that would affect these species.
+Future proposals would be evaluated using the NEPA process prior to project approval.
 Natural Lightscape (Night Sky) Except for Reclamation's primary jurisdiction areas around the dams, night sky values within the NRA and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
 Private portions of the proposed lands that remain in their current undeveloped condition would also continue to contribute to the existing high quality natural lightscape in the area.
-However, private portions of the proposed lands surrounding the NRA would continue to be increasingly subject to future development and other land uses in Alternative 1 that could interfere with night sky values within the NRA.
+However, private portions of the proposed lands surrounding the NRA would continue to be increasingly subject to future development and other land uses in Alternative1 that could interfere with night sky values within the NRA.
 This could result in long-term minor to moderate adverse impacts to the natural lightscape/night sky resource.
 As in Alternative 1, except for Reclamation's primary jurisdiction areas around the dams, night sky values within the NRA and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
-Within the COA, some of the areas most prone to development are located on private property in Land Units A (CO 92 COA), C (Gunnison River COA), D (Iola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
+Within the COA, some of the areas most prone to development are located on private property in Land Units A (CO 92 COA), C (Gunnison River COA), D (Iola Basin COA), E (Sapinero/Blue Mesa COA), and G (West- End COA).
 In Alternative 2, there would be greater availability of resource conservation tools to private landowners, and congressionally authorized increased efforts on the part of NPS to work in partnership with private landowners to conserve natural lightscapes within the COA.
 Increased awareness and cooperation in these areas would be beneficial to both local and NRA-wide lightscapes for visitors and residents alike.
 This would help maintain existing night sky quality, and result in long-term minor to moderate beneficial impacts to this resource.
 Natural Soundscape Except where motorized recreational vehicles and boats are authorized, and except for Reclamation's primary jurisdiction areas around the dams, the soundscapes within the NRA, and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
 Private portions of the proposed lands that remain in their current undeveloped condition would also continue to contribute to the existing high quality of the natural soundscape in the area.
-However, private portions of the proposed lands surrounding the NRA would continue to be increasingly subject to future development and other land uses in Alternative 1 that could interfere with soundscape values within the NRA.
-This As in Alternative 1, except where motorized recreational vehicles and boats are authorized, and except for Reclamation's primary jurisdiction areas around the dams, the soundscapes within the NRA, and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
+However, private portions of the proposed lands surrounding the NRA would continue to be increasingly subject to future development and other land uses in Alternative 1 that could interfere with As in Alternative 1, except where motorized recreational vehicles and boats are authorized, and except for Reclamation's primary jurisdiction areas around the dams, the soundscapes within the NRA, and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
 Within the COA, some of the more vulnerable areas to development are located on private property in Land Units A (CO 92 COA), C (Gunnison River COA), D (lola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
-Under Alternative 2, there would be greater availability of resource conservation tools for private landowners, and congressionally authorized increased efforts on the part of NPS to work in partnership with private landowners to
+Under Alternative 2, there would be greater availability of resource conservation tools for private landowners, and congressionally